F9: The Fast Saga Leads China Box Office - UrduPoint

 "F9: The Fast Saga" Leads China Box Office

+"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued leading China's box office chart on Sunday, the third day of its release

-BEIJING, (UrduPoint / Pakistan Point News - 23rd May, 2021 ) :"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued to lead China's box office chart on Saturday, the second day of its release.
+BEIJING, (UrduPoint / Pakistan Point News - 24th May, 2021 ) :"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued leading China's box office chart on Sunday, the third day of its release.

-Dollars) on Saturday, accounting for over 80 percent of the total box office sales.
+Dollars) on Sunday, accounting for over 75 percent of the total daily box office sales.

 The previous two entries in the series, "The Fate of the Furious" (2017) and "Furious 7" (2015), grossed 2.67 billion yuan and 2.42 billion yuan in China, respectively.

-Spy thriller "Cliff Walkers" took third place on the daily box office chart, generating a revenue of nearly 13.1 million yuan.
+Spy thriller "Cliff Walkers" took the third place on the daily box office chart, generating a revenue of 12.6 million yuan.